What better place to spend a Hawaiian spring break than the lush tropical paradise of Oahu?

 Amp up your energy levels with a trip to some of the state’s most thrilling attractions like Wet n’ Wild Hawaii.

-Wet n’ Wild is the perfect option for the adrenaline junkie, and their amazing adult-oriented rides will make you wish you could come back time and again.
+Wet n’ Wild is the perfect option for the adrenaline junkie, and their amazing rides will make the whole family wish they could come back time and again.

-Of course, there’s also plenty of stuff appropriate for children if you’re traveling with family, like gentle wave pools and supervised swimming areas.
+Of course, there are plenty of options appropriate for your smaller children as well, like gentle wave pools and supervised swimming areas.

 Save on Admission